MiniSek/AnimalEvolvingSimulation/README.md

-# java
- animal evolution project is done
+# animal evolution project is done